 A common metric for comparing annual water conservation water use and effectiveness is gallons per capita per day (gpcd), which is derived by dividing the number of people served by the amount of water produced.
-In 2010, City utility customer demand of 9,086 acre-feet resulted in utility-service-area gpcd of 104-116 (depending upon the method used), one of the lowest of any comparable city in the country.
+In 2011, the City of Santa Fe's water utility customer demand of 9,368 acre-feet resulted in utility-service-area gpcd of 105 (based only upon the City's water utility methodology), one of the lowest of any comparable city in the country.
 The calculated gpcd does not include wholesale deliveries to Las Campanas and Santa Fe County (see section on Wholesale Water Deliveries for use numbers by these customers).
-For 2010, the single-family residential use rate is 69 gpcd.

 The chart below shows gpcd results calculated with two different methodologies.
-The method used by the City for the past fifteen years derives at the service area population using the 2000 Census population data (adjusted for households that rely solely on domestic well water) and updates it based on growth rates from annual housing permits; however, the year 2010 uses the 2010 Census population data.
-The New Mexico Office of the State Engineer (OSE) method bases the population served from the number of water utility residential customers, multiplied by a Census-derived vacancy rate, now based upon 2010 data, and a Census-based residents per household value.
+The method used by the City's water utility for the past fifteen years derives at the service area population using the 2010 Census population data (adjusted for households that rely solely on domestic well water) and updates it based on growth rates from annual housing permits; however, the year 2011 uses the 2010 Census population data.
+The New Mexico Office of the State Engineer (OSE) method bases population served from the number of water utility residential customers, multiplied by a Census-derived vacancy rate, now based upon 2010 data, and a Census-based residents per household value.
 The OSE method also accounts for institutional (colleges, retirement homes, etc) uses.
+The OSE gpcd method for 2011 was not available at the time of this report.